Doctor of Philosophy (PhD) in Epidemiologic Science

 Candidacy

-The major tasks of a Candidate are to: develop a dissertation research plan; write a prospectus of the proposed dissertation research plan (for prospectus details see below section on Preliminary Oral Examination); present the research plan to the entire dissertation committee during the oral Preliminary Examination, and receive approval of the proposed dissertation research; complete the proposed dissertation research with the ongoing guidance of the dissertation committee; and present the dissertation research in a final oral examination, the "Dissertation Defense."
-Each Candidate must complete 18 additional course credits, including eight credits of Epid 995 (Dissertation Research) each Fall and Winter term.
-A candidate has the option to take one additional course each term, included in the candidate level tuition.
-Additional tuition rates will apply for additional courses beyond the first extra course.
+The major tasks of a candidate are to develop a dissertation research plan; write a prospectus of the proposed dissertation research plan; present the research plan to the entire dissertation committee during the oral preliminary examination and receive approval of the proposed dissertation research; complete the proposed dissertation research with the ongoing guidance of the dissertation committee; and present the dissertation research in a final oral examination, the dissertation defense.

-In general, the entire (matriculation to degree earned) Epidemiology Doctoral Program takes a total of 2.5 to 5 years to complete.
-The actual duration is a function of the time it takes to: a) prepare for and pass the Competency Exam (1 or 2 years); b) to develop a dissertation research plan and pass the Preliminary Examination (about 0.5-1 year); and c) to complete the dissertation research and successfully defend it during the final oral examination (1-2.5 years).
+In general, the entire (matriculation to degree earned) Epidemiologic Science Doctoral Program takes a total of 3 to 5 years to complete (median time to degree completion is 4 years).
+The actual duration depends on the time it takes to: a) prepare for and pass the competency exam (1 or 2 years); b) develop a dissertation research plan and pass the oral preliminary examination (about 1 year); and c) complete the dissertation research and successfully defend it during the final oral examination (1-3 years).

 Funding for Doctoral Students